Sustainability Reporting Initiative

 Note: Halocarbons in this context refers to sulfur hexafluoride (SF6) and methane (CH4).
 In 2019, we had three SF6 releases from high-voltage electrical systems at two of our facilities, resulting in a release of a total of 171.74 lbs.
 The majority of the loss occurred during construction of a substation at a facility in the United States.

-Our Scope 1 GHG emissions in 2020 were calculated from:
+Our Scope 1 GHG emissions are calculated from:

 - Combustion of gasoline in company-owned cars, utility vehicles such as pick-up trucks, all-terrain vehicles, boats and snowmobiles used by facility operators for on-site operations and maintenance; and